robang74/chatgpt-answered-prompts/the-sugar-role-in-our-foods-and-lives.md

 | Pure Aspartame                  |  200x              | 0.5 gr.         |   2 kcal           |
 | Common Sweetener Blends         |  300x - 700x       | 0.14 - 0.33 gr. | 0.56 - 1.32 kcal   |

-This section has been human-edited for being shorter and more meaningful, especially about its aim.
+*This section and table have been human-edited for being shorter and more meaningful, especially about its aim.*

 #### **3. Detailed Breakdown**